 Cinqair (reslizumab) is indicated for the add-on maintenance treatment of patients over age 18 with eosinophilic asthma.
 It is prescribed for adults whose asthma is not controlled with their current asthma medicines.
 Cinqair helps prevent severe asthma attacks (exacerbations) and can improve your breathing.1,2

 Approved in 2016 by the U.S. Food and Drug Administration (FDA), Cinqair is an add-on maintenance therapy.
 It can be given alone and in combination with other medications.
 It is not indicated for other eosinophilic conditions or for the relief of acute exacerbations, bronchospasms, or status asthmaticus.1,2

 How does Cinqair work?

 Cinqair is an interleukin-5 antagonist monoclonal antibody (IgG4 kappa).
-It is thought to reduce the level blood eosinophils.
+It is thought to reduce the level of blood eosinophils.
 It inhibits IL-5 signaling, resulting in a reduction of the production and survival of eosinophils.
 Eosinophils are a type of white blood cell that may cause the airways to swell and become narrow – contributing to the onset of asthma.1,2

 Cinqair treatment may reduce severe exacerbations (flare-ups) and oral corticosteroid use.
 In clinical studies Cinqair has been demonstrated to improve patient quality of life through better lung function and fewer incidents of asthma attacks.1